-Programs can identify the system by reading the model and submodel bytes.
-The model and submodel bytes for this system are F8 and 0C, respectively.
-Interrupt hex 15, function code (AH) = hexC0, returns the model byte, submodel byte, and BIOS revision code.
+Programs can identify the system board by reading the model and submodel bytes.
+Interrupt hex 15, function code (AH) = hex C0, returns the model byte, submodel byte, and BIOS revision code.
+The following table lists the model and submodel bytes, the system board types, and the system clock speed for the two Model 55 system boards.